openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 Currently the installer chooses the failure domains out of a particular provider availability and it creates a Control Plane Machine resource for each of them.

 This proposes two additional steps:
-- To let the installer create MachineSets for the master Machines.
+- To let the installer create MachineSets for each master Machine to be adopted.
 - To let the installer create a Machine Health Check resource to monitor the Control Plane Machines.

 The lifecycle of the compute resources still remains decoupled and orthogonal to the lifecycle and management of the Control Plane components hosted by the compute resources.
 All of these components, including etcd are expected to keep self managing themselves as the cluster shrink and expand the Control Plane compute resources.